StereoSpike: Depth Learning with a Spiking Neural Network: Conclusion and Future Work

 We have proposed StereoSpike, the first fully spiking, deep neural network architecture for large scale regression task with sparse activity.
-The key is expressivity and we tackle this problem by increasing the number of spikes generated by deeper layers, with a pool of perfect integrator neurons bearing the final prediction with their membrane potential.
+Lack of expressivity at the output has indeed hindered the development of SNNs on regression task, and we tackle this problem by increasing the number of spikes generated by deeper layers, with a pool of perfect integrator neurons bearing the final prediction with their membrane potential.
 The same strategy could presumably be used for other dense regression problems with SNNs, for example optic flow prediction.

-We have shown that depth estimation from DVS data can be brought back to a stateless, static, non-temporal task.
+The efficiency of our feedforward architecture combined with simple encoding has shown that depth estimation from DVS data can be brought back to a stateless, static, non-temporal task.
 As a result, hardware implementations of StereoSpike could consume substantially less than recurrent versions.
 However, we are aware that our model neither takes advantage of this implicit recurrence of SNNs to capture temporal dependencies, nor of the very high temporal resolution of DVSs; these two aspects deserve investigation for further improvement of our algorithm.

-Finally, our experiments hint towards the fact that because of the constraint on their output (i.e. binarity) SNNs might generalize better than their ANN counterparts.
+Furthermore, our experiments hint towards the fact that because of the constraint on their output (i.e. binarity) SNNs might generalize better than their ANN counterparts.
 Consequently, our work is yet another evidence that binary encoding in latent space can represent input data as efficiently as real-valued projections.
 This encourages more research in the field of SNNs and neuromorphic computing in general, or Binarized Neural Networks (BNNs).